revilo1882/acebook-rails-LAHWF/README.md

 # AceBook - Fishbook

 This is a collaborative project called Fishbook, an aquatic themed clone of the social media platform Facebook written using Ruby-on-rails as part of the engineering weeks at Makers Academy.
+Through this project, we learned how to work effectively and efficiently as a team, and were able to meet all requirements for the project with 100% test coverage.

 ## Contributing Developers